payprop/json-schema-tojson/README.md

 You can set this to any key you like, although be careful as you could end up with invalid data being used (for example an integer field and then using the description key as the content would not be sensible or valid).

+## max\_depth

+To prevent deep recursion due to circular references in JSON schemas the module has a default max depth set to a very conservative level of 10.
+If you need to go deeper than this then pass a larger value at object construction.

 # METHODS